-For more information on Health Services, see the Student Handbook and Academic Regulations [pdf].
+For more information on Health Services and details about scheduling appointments, see the Student Handbook and Academic Regulations [pdf].

 Immunizations and Annual Requirements

-Upon enrollment, USC School of Medicine Students are required to complete a Health Record & Immunization form that is processed and maintained by the GHS Office of Employee Health & Wellness.
+Upon enrollment, USC School of Medicine Greenville students are required to complete a Health Record & Immunization form that is processed and maintained by the GHS Office of Employee Health & Wellness.

-Annually students must get an updated TB Skin test and Influenza Vaccination as well as participate in N-95 Respirator Fit Testing.
+Annually students must get an updated TB skin test and flu vaccination as well as participate in N-95 Respirator Fit Testing.
 These annual requirements are also managed by Employee Health & Wellness at GHS.

-Students can contact this office at any time with questions or to request a copy of their records by emailing them at firstname.lastname@example.org
+Students can contact this office at any time with questions or request a copy of their records by emailing firstname.lastname@example.org.

 The five facilities that a PATH membership provides access to offer a variety of physical fitness equipment, wellness and nutrition programs, indoor and outdoor pools, an indoor running tracks, outdoor running/walking paths, basketball courts and organized exercise and fitness programs led by exercise physiologists.